pingcap/docs-cn/op-guide/configuration.md

 # Configuration flags

-TiDB is configurable through command-line flags and environment variables.
+TiDB/TiKV/PD are configurable through command-line flags and environment variables.

+##TiDB

 The official TiDB ports are 4000 for client requests and 10080 for status report.